fsharp/fsharp.org/guides/enterprise/index.md

 The benefits of F# for enterprise development are:

-* *Compatibility* - F# is completely integrated with the .NET platform and is a fully supported component of Visual Studio and Xamarin Studio.
+* *Compatibility* - F# is completely integrated with the .NET platform and is a fully supported component of Visual Studio and JetBrains Rider.
 You can continue to use your favorite C# libraries and maintain your existing development processes.

 * *Low risk trials* - It's easier to learn F# than you might think.
 You can easily try out F# for non-critical development tasks such as testing and scripting without committing to wholesale change.